 We’re in the middle of the holiday season and can feel that electricity in the air, cold weather notwithstanding!
 And ’tis the season to celebrate life with what you have.
-If you have snow, you make snowballs and snowmen, but what do you do if there’s no snow in your area?
-That’s not going to stop us – we’ll go ahead and make paper quilled snowmen!
+If you have snow, you make snowballs and snowmen, but what do you do if there’s no snow in your area.
+Make Snowman Crafts!
+We’ll go ahead and make paper quilled snowmen!
 We’ll even go a step further and dress them up – not with carrots, but with cute little hats and scarves.
 To know how you can make these adorable little guys, read on!

 - Quilling Paper in White, Red and Blue

 - Quilling Tool

 For basic quilling tips, check out our post on Quilled Christmas tags, where we explain how you can make a tight coil.

 Instructions to make the 3D Snowman using the tight coil Paper Quilling Method

 1. Let’s start building our snowmen’s bases. to make it 3D we need to be able to make them stand.
 Make four tight coils out of white paper – two of these are going to be the bases while the other two will be bodies.
 Make two smaller tight white coils for the snowmen’s heads.

 2. Next, let’s make the blue hat, for which we need to make a cone.
 Start by making a tight coil with blue quilling paper.
 Take a pointed pencil and place the point in the center of the coil.
 Push the pencil out, so that you get a cone shape.
 To maintain the shape of the cone put a couple of drops of PVA glue inside the cone and let it dry.